acrobat130/frontend-nanodegree-feedreader/README.md

 ## How to run this application

 1. Fork and clone this repository.
-2. View this application in the browswer via localhost.
+2. Option 1 - View this application in the browswer via localhost.
 One option is to run `python -m SimpleHTTPServer` from the root directory of this repository on your local machine.
 To view the Feed Reader, navigate to localhost:8000 in your browser.
+3. Option 2 - View this application locally by opening index.html in the browser.

 ## How to add future tests to this application